Why Cash Is King

 - Analyse whether the business is achieving the financial objectives set out in the business plan

-We won’t have time to look at a detailed cashflow forecast on this two-day experience, so we’ll be focusing on the basics of cashflow – the money that flows in and out of your business (shown as ‘Cost Structures’ and ‘Revenue Streams’ on the business model canvas).
+We won’t have time to look at a detailed cashflow forecast on this 3-day experience, so we’ll be focusing on the basics of cashflow – the money that flows in and out of your business (shown as ‘Cost Structures’ and ‘Revenue Streams’ on the business model canvas).

 A pitch is delivering a business plan verbally.